-If you have checked with your instructor and still feel that you should purchase the course textbook/materials on your own, send an opt-out email to tfewell4texasbookcompany@gmail.com.
+If you have checked with your instructor and still feel that you should purchase the course textbook/materials on your own, send an opt-out email to the SPC bookstore manager.
 You must include your first name, last name, student ID number, and the course you are opting out of.
 Once you have been opted out, you will receive a confirmation email.